Daina Tagavi

 Tessa Frohe

-I am a trained Behavioral Psychologist with a PhD in Health & Human Performance.
+I am a trained Behavioral Scientist with a PhD in Health & Human Performance.
 The main goal of my work is to reduce substance-related harms and improve quality of life for people experiencing problems related to their substance use.
-I work closely with community members and people who use drugs to inform my line of research and address key needs identified.
-Most of my research is conducted at the Harm Reduction Research and Treatment (HaRRT) Center within the UW School of Medicine.
+I work closely with community members who use drugs to inform my line of research and address key needs identified.
+My primary appointment is at the Harm Reduction Research and Treatment (HaRRT) Center within the UW School of Medicine and hold an Affiliate Faculty appointment within the School of Public Health.
 My aim is to adapt, refine, and disseminate harm reduction programs through digital health interventions to empower individuals and ameliorate substance-related harms.